tmytek/tlkcore-examples/README.md

 **TLKCore** is a core service which inside the TMXLAB KIT(TLK/[WEB-TLK](https://web-tlk.tmytek.com/)), it integrates Python built libraries which developing mmWave( n257 / n258 / n260 / n261 ) **beamforming** and **beam steering** applications on **BBox 5G Series(mmwave beamformer)** and **UDBox 5G Series(mmwave Up-down frequency converter)** and other standard products developed by TMYTEK.

-The **.pyd** format release is for Windows shared library and **.so** format release is for Linux shared library.
-Python is a cross-platform programming language, and we provide the basic Python example for all devices/platforms in the release package, and C/C++ examples for Linux platform in **C_Cpp** folder.
+Python is a cross-platform programming language, and we provide the basic Python example [main.py](/examples/Python/main.py) for all devices/platforms in the release package, and C/C++ examples for Linux platform in **C_Cpp** folder.
 Please refer to the sample code inside each folder for the specific programming language.

 ### Architecture